 The IndieFlix Foundation holds a unique place at the intersection between donors who want to inspire global change and creatives who have powerful stories that can unite us and transform communities.

 The IndieFlix Foundation was formed in 2011 by Scilla Andreen, CEO and Co-Founder of IndieFlix Inc.

-“When we look for projects to develop and fund, we look for filmmakers with stories that open our eyes and spur us to action, especially where young people are involved.
+“We support stories that inspire social change and positive action, especially where young people and women are involved.
 My personal goal is to affect change within one minute of viewing and to offer free resources and tools to create, balance, human connection and long lasting impact.
-And that’s exactly what movies like Screenagers, The Empowerment Project and Finding Kind achieve.”Scilla Andreen
+And that’s exactly what movies like Angst, Screenagers, The Empowerment Project and Finding Kind achieve.”Scilla Andreen, Founder of IndieFlix Foundation

 Our First Film